itf/6s092/courses/IAP19/PS/PS02/content.md

 So rewrite the previous expression in the form $n^{exponent}$

 <question expression>
-csq_prompt = """Given that the root contains $n$ elements, and the second level contains $a n$ nodes.
+csq_prompt = """Given that the root contains $n$ elements, and the second level contains $a$ nodes.

-How many nodes wil the last level have?
+How many nodes will the last level have?
 """
 csq_error_on_unknown_variable = True  #make sure they get rid of a in the answer csq_show_check = True